-If you need to establish your paternal rights, you will need the experience of an expert family law attorney to assist you with filing the petition and proving your case so that you can be involved in your children’s lives and be able to participate in the decisions being made about your child.
+If you need to establish your paternal rights, you will need the experience of an expert Safety Harbor family law attorney to assist you with filing the petition and proving your case so that you can be involved in your children’s lives and be able to participate in the decisions being made about your child.

 If you have parental rights questions and live in Safety Harbor, Clearwater, Palm Harbor, East Lake or anywhere else in Pinellas County, The Law Firm For Family Law can answer your questions about how to establish your paternal rights.
-Call us today to schedule a consultation with our Board Certified Specialist in Family Law ~ 727-531-8737.
+Call us today to schedule a consultation with our Board Certified Family Law Lawyer ~ 727-531-8737.

 Directions to Our Clearwater Family Law Attorneys from Safety Harbor, FL